-Our sailing era brought us a whole life-chapter of memories, including gliding in near silence across smooth shimmering seas with breaching dolphins in tow, countless magical evenings spent in serene reflective anchorages, and late-night cockpit conversations with our cherished friends of the close-knit live-aboard boating community.
-Much of it was a surreal existence—unicorns and rainbows.
+Our sailing era blessed us with a whole life-chapter of memories, including gliding in near silence across smooth, shimmering seas with breaching dolphins in tow, countless magical evenings spent in serene, reflective anchorages, and late-night cockpit conversations with our cherished friends of the close-knit live-aboard boating community.
+Much of it was a surreal existence—”unicorns and rainbows.”
 Some of it less so.
 We endured a few terrifying poundings at sea.
-The maintenance of a sailboat in a saltwater environment turned out to be significant—there were times that I thought that I should have been paid for working on my own boat.
-The local marine supply store knew me by name—and not because of my artwork.
-And I never grew fond of climbing the 53′ mast, though it was at times necessary.
+The maintenance of a sailboat in a saltwater environment turned out to be significant—there were times my delusional mind thought that I should have been paid for working on my own boat.
+The local marine supply store knew me by name, and not because of my artwork.
+And, I never grew fond of climbing the 53′ mast, though it was at times necessary.

-But I do not believe that you can get the unicorns and rainbows without the dragons.
+But, I do not believe that you can have “unicorns and rainbows” without dragons.
 To live the sailboat life, it is all sort of a package deal.